Benchmarking - Frequently Asked Questions

 You can choose to enter data and view performance metrics in either imperial units or metric units.

-Natural Resources Canada is currently conducting a survey of Multi-Unit Residential Buildings in Canada to obtain statistically sound data with the intention to develop a 1-100 ENERGY STAR score in the next few years.
+In 2019, Natural Resources Canada conducted a survey of Multi-Unit Residential Buildings in Canada to obtain statistically sound data with the intention to develop metrics for this commercial sector, including an 1-100 ENERGY STAR score in 2021.

 Multi-unit residential buildings can still use ENERGY STAR Portfolio Manager to benchmark their energy use against their own past performance.
 In cases where residential units are metered individually, building owners can work with their utilities to get access to aggregate consumption data that can be used to benchmark their buildings.